The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: Periodic minimal surfaces

 \section{Periodic minimal surfaces}

-In this section we are interested in constructing minimal surfaces which are invariant by a subgroup of Isom($\hr$) isomorphic to $\mathbb Z^2$ or generated by a vertical translation.
+In this section we are interested in constructing some new examples of periodic minimal surfaces in $\hr$ invariant by a subgroup of isometries, which is either isomorphic to $\mathbb Z^2,$ or generated by a vertical translation, or generated by a screw motion.
 In fact, we only consider subgroups generated by a parabolic translation $\psi$ along a horocycle and/or a vertical translation $T(h),$ for some $h>0$.

+Periodic minimal surfaces in $\rr^3$ have received great attention since Riemann, Schwarz, Scherk (and many others) studied them.
+They also appear in the natural sciences.
+In \cite{MeeksRosenberg1}, Meeks and Rosenberg proved that a periodic properly embedded minimal surface of finite topology (in $\rr^3/G, G$ a discrete group of isometries acting properly discontinuously on $\rr^3, G\neq (1)$) has finite total curvature and the ends are asymptotic to standard ends (planar, catenoidal, or helicoidal).
+In a joint paper with Hauswirth \cite{HauswirthMenezes}, we consider the same study for periodic minimal surfaces in $\hr.$ The first step is to understand what are the possible models for the ends in the quotient.
+This is one reason to construct examples.